A1 · Beginner Pronouns & Referencing

 What are Object Pronouns?

-In English, the object pronouns are:
+In English, the standard object pronouns are:

 Person Singular Plural